elavoie/ssb-tokens/doc/api.md

 where:

 * `owner`: is the [SSB ID](./help/ssb.txt) or [SSB Keys](https://github.com/ssbc/ssb-keys) that is creating the tokens.
-* `description`: is an [SSB Message ID](./help/ssb.txt) whose content describes the purpose and conditions of the tokens.
+* `description`: is an optional [SSB Message ID](./help/ssb.txt) whose content describes the purpose and conditions of the tokens.
 * `smallest-unit`: is a number that represents the smallest undivisible unit of the currency (ex: `0.01` for cents in `USD`).

 #### => Log Effect(s)